thoughtbot/clearance/README.md

 License
 -------

-Clearance is Copyright © 2009-2011 thoughtbot.
+Clearance is copyright © 2009-2012 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.